10 Cheapest & Best Buffets in Singapore under $30 - Part 1 of Buffet Series

 Reservation: 6327 1203

-This place may actually be considered expensive, if not for the fact that they offer a chicken buffet daily ($25)!
-Not to mention a beer buffet for just $7 more ($32).
+This place may actually be considered expensive, if not for the fact that they offer a chicken buffet on weekdays ($25)!
+Not to mention it can be upgraded to include a beer buffet for just $7 more ($32).

-These pieces by the way are full chicken pieces (drumstick+wing) unlike 4 fingers / bonchon that counts a single drumlet as one piece. i.e in that picture above, that counts as one piece.
+These pieces are full chicken pieces (drumstick+wing) unlike 4 fingers / bonchon that counts a single drumlet as one piece. i.e in that picture above, that counts as one piece.
 I bet the insane 4 finger crowd would be here instead if they knew any better.

 Other than the chicken, you won't have much else to eat, apart from the unlimited fries and a Korean style chicken stew to go along with your buffet.
 So you must really like Korean style fried chicken to enjoy yourself here.